What is mitral valve

 You have two chambers on the left side of your heart: your left atrium and your left ventricle.
-Your mitral valve, which is located between the two, is designed to allow blood to flow into the left ventricle but blocked from flowing back into the left atrium.
+Your mitral valve, which is located between the two, is designed to allow blood flow from the left atrium into the left ventricle, but not back the other way.

-In mitral valve prolapse (MVP), also called Barlow’s syndrome, the flaps of the mitral valve do not close correctly.
+In mitral valve prolapse (MVP), also called Barlow’s syndrome, the flaps of the mitral valve don’t close correctly.
 Instead, the valve bulges into the atrium.
 This can lead to mitral valve regurgitation, which means that blood leaks back into the left atrium through the prolapsed valve.

-Only about three percent of Americans have mitral valve prolapse, according to the National Heart, Lung, and Blood Institute, and among these cases, serious complications are uncommon.
-(NHLBI) Most of the time, people with MVP do not have any symptoms, and it does not affect their daily lives.
+Only about 2 percent of Americans have mitral valve prolapse, according to the American Heart Association.
+And among these cases, serious complications are uncommon.
+Most of the time, people with MVP don’t have any symptoms, and it doesn’t affect their daily lives.

-Experts do not know exactly what causes MVP.
+Experts don’t know exactly what causes MVP.
 Most people are born with abnormalities that cause the condition.
 These may include mitral valve flaps that are too big, thick, or stretchy.
-(NHLBI)

-The Mayo Clinic reports that MVP is most commonly found in men over age 50.
-(Mayo) It is also found more often in people born with disorders of the connective tissue (collagen, ligaments, tendons, etc.).
+The Cleveland Clinic reports that MVP is most commonly found in females.
+It’s also found more often in people born with disorders of the connective tissue (collagen, ligaments, tendons, and so on).

 MVP often runs in families, so you may be more likely to have it if your parents or other relatives do.